brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 ## Starting by doing some research

-Myself,
-when I start a project,
+When I start a project,
 I usually just jump in,
 without informing myself of anything at all really.
 Aimee though likes to read,